HABcoder/DOM-task1/README.md

-this is my dom task in this task I have created a facebook friend request feature
+This is my DOM(Documnet Object Model) task in this task I have created a Facebook friend request feature